-The College does not offer technical courses in the various engineering fields.
-It is possible, however, to arrange courses which will meet the need of students who wish to include in their cultural studies those subjects which will best fit them to later take up the technical courses in the best engineering schools.
+Western Maryland College does not offer technical courses in the various engineering fields.
+It is possible, however, to arrange a program which will meet the needs of students who wish to include in their cultural courses subjects which will give them advanced standing in the best engineering schools.

-DEPARTMENT OF ENGLISH
+ENGLISH

-Mr. Wills Mr. Hendrickson Mrs. Carpenter Mrs. Jenkins
+Mr. Wills Mr. Hendrickson Mrs. Carpenter Miss Ahner

-\Major requirements in addition to the basic requirements:-English 5a or 5b, English 9 or English 13, and twelve additional hours of elective English.
-Students majoring in English who have not had four units of preparatory Latin are advised to take Latin A and Latin B. English majors will also find it to their advantage to take two years each of college French and college German.
-If only one modern foreign language is taken, German should be chosen.
+Major requirements in addition to the basic requirements:-English 9 and 10, and 15 additional hours of elective English.
+Students majoring in English are advised to take at least two years of college French and two years of college German.
+If only one modern foreign language is chosen, that should be German.

-1-2. (a) Grammar and Composition, practice in writing; (b) Methods of studying and reading; (c) Assigned readings in literature.
-Required of all Freshmen.
+1-2. (a) Grammar and composition, practice in writing; (b) methods of studying and reading; (c) assigned readings in literature.
+Required of Freshmen.

 3, 4.
-A survey of English and American literature with reference to the development of certain fundamental ideals of the English-speaking people.
+A survey of English literature, with an outline of the history of the language.
+Selected readings from English history.

-(English 3, 4 is a year course but a student may receive credit for the work of either semester independent of that of the other.)
-Required of all Sophomores.
+(English 3, 4 is a year course but a student may receive credit for either semester independent of that of the other.)
+Required of Sophomores.